‘The Meg’

 ‘Dead Pigs’

-A dark comic tale with strong social undertones, writer/director Cathy Yen’s debut preludes her messy, anarchic but vibrant Birds of Prey: And the Fantabulous Emancipation of One Harley Quinn.
+A dark comic tale with strong social undertones, writer/director Cathy Yen’s debut preludes her messy, anarchic but vibrant Birds of Prey.
 And that American superhero blockbuster provides an insight as to what to expect in her Shanghai-set oddity.

 Five seemingly separate characters cross paths as thousands of pigs are found floating in the Huangpu River, heading towards the fast modernising Shanghai.
-Struggling pig farmer Wang (Haoyu Yang) already owns thousands to loan sharks- the loss of his pigs the latest disaster.
-The sensitive waiter Wang Zhen (Mason Lee – Billy Lynn’s Long Halftime Walk, The Hangover Pt II) has a thing about spolied rich girl Xia Xia (Meng Li – A Touch of Sin, Hidden Man).
-Meanwhile Candy (Vivian Wu – The Last Emperor, Pillow Book) is fighting off developers looking to demolish the family home.
+Struggling pig farmer Wang (Haoyu Yang) already owes thousands to loan sharks – the loss of his pigs the latest disaster.
+The sensitive waiter Wang Zhen (Mason Lee) has a thing about spolied rich girl Xia Xia (Meng Li).
+Meanwhile Candy (Vivian Wu) is fighting off developers looking to demolish the family home.

 Links are revealed in a narrative of modernisation and class.
 But, in spite of a wonderfully gritty yet OTT performance by the beauty salon-owning Vivian Wu, Dead Pigs is a social satire full of oddballs but with a few too many off-focus moments.